kawgh1/react-youtube-videos/README.md

     - If a Class Component uses no LifeCycle Methods -> no need for useEffect() hook

     - ## CUSTOM HOOKS
         - To refactor JSX / View code -> make a new Component
         - To refactor existing hooks, functions and logic -> make a Custom Hook

-    - In general, Custom Hooks are not concerned with displaying JSX
+        - In general, Custom Hooks are **not** concerned with displaying JSX
         - Best way to create reusable code in a React project (besides Components!)
-    - Created by extrating hook-related code out of a Functional Component
+        - Created by extracting hook-related code out of a Functional Component
-    - Custom hooks always make use of at least one primitive hook internally
+        - Custom hooks **always** make use of at least one primitive hook internally
-    - Each custom hook should have only one purpose (scope creep)
+        - Each custom hook should have only **one purpose** (scope creep)
         - Kind of an art
         - Data-fetching is a great thing to try to make reusable

-    ## PROCESS FOR CREATING REUSABLE HOOKS
+    - ## PROCESS FOR CREATING REUSABLE HOOKS
-    1. Identify each line of code related to some single purpose
+        - **1).
+Identify each line of code related to some single purpose**
-    2. Identify the inputs to that code
+        - **2).
+Identify the inputs to that code**
-    3. Identify the outputs to that code
+        - **3).
+Identify the outputs to that code**
-    4. Extract all the code into a separate function, receiving the inputs as arguments, and returning the outputs
+        - **4).
+Extract all the code into a separate function, receiving the inputs as arguments, and returning the outputs**

 ### Media Queries inside React